The font looks weird after converting to iXBRL

 • In some even rarer cases, the font changes so much that it becomes noticeable;

 • In the rarest of cases (which covers approximately 1-2%) the font simply does not work.
 It looks bad and it is barely legible.
-In these cases, there is no other option than changing font in the PDF.
+In these cases, there is no other option than changing the font in the PDF.

 The Solution